allanrenucci/scalameta-semester-project/README.md

 2. Found the problem with \n during parsing case

 **Week 5:**
-1. Start to transform the tokenIterator to be a real iterator to let the parser interact with the tokens it will receive.
+1. Start to transform the tokenIterator to be a real iterator to let the parser give information to the iterator for fetching the next token.
 That will solve the problem of the removed end of line when parsing a case.
+To achieve this, I will change the *SimpleTokenIterator* class to fetch the next token only when *next* is called.